tc39/notes/meetings/2017-09/sept-28.md

 DE: It could be worthwhile to do this, I can introduce you to some people for this.

-MS: X86 and ARMv8 don't have native 16 bit float - so there'd have to be manual conversion.
+MLS: X86 and ARMv8 don't have native 16 bit float - so there'd have to be manual conversion.

 RW: I suspect that might be why they weren't in the original Chronos TypedArray spec.

-MS: To me without instruction support it'd be slower or just as slow to do this as it is currently.
+MLS: To me without instruction support it'd be slower or just as slow to do this as it is currently.

 DH: If its just Arrays and not value typed theres not much you're doing much with instructions.
 If you're just passing to GPU thats fine right?

-MS: Correct, GPUs bread and butter is 8 and 16 bit floats.
+MLS: Correct, GPUs bread and butter is 8 and 16 bit floats.

 DH: So float 16 arrays allow you to store which you can ship through GLSL.
 We're essentially talking about loads and stores in the JS side, and instructions done on GLSL.

-MS: Loads and stores would be groups of integer 16 bit values in CPUs for passing throughs, just buckets of bits for passing through.
+MLS: Loads and stores would be groups of integer 16 bit values in CPUs for passing throughs, just buckets of bits for passing through.
 If one of the use cases of this is loading an Array with data - what does that look like?

 DH: Yes, is this even useful for JS if you cant compute without GLSL?
 The question is can you write the programs you want to write?
 Float16 array would satisfy use cases without going all the way to value types?